Skip to content

 Before you submit a pull request, check that it meets these guidelines:

-2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
+2. If the pull request adds functionality, update the docs and add a docstring to new public functions.
+Add the feature to README.md if user-facing.

-3. The pull request should work for Python 3.9, 3.10, 3.11 and 3.12.
-Check https://github.com/sonos/torch-to-nnef/actions and make sure that the tests pass for all supported Python versions.
+3. The pull request passes CI for Python 3.9, 3.10, 3.11, and 3.12.
+Check https://github.com/sonos/torch-to-nnef/actions.

 Tips